 The Duke and Duchess were invited to attend a workstream on ‘Children, Young People and the Next Generation’.
-During the day, couple met and talked with experts and policy makers and members of civil society and various organization and learnt about two case studies of active mental health programmes in Solvenia and America.
+During the day, the couple met and talked with experts and policymakers and members of civil society and various organization and learnt about two case studies of active mental health programmes in Solvenia and America.

 Video by The Royal Channel.